-Recruit Volunteers: Engage community members with diverse interests and experience that reflect a wide variety of community interests and organizations.
+Recruit Volunteers: See recruit help sheets below.
+Engage community members with diverse interests and experience that reflect a wide variety of community interests and organizations.
 Ensure that youth can be involved and are supported throughout the process.

 - Train Volunteers: Provide an overview of the inventory process and the value of each type of capital. - Gather, Customize and Distribute Materials: Community Capital Asset Inventory Sheets and these instructions, maps, local research and reports.